ellexus/mistral_plugins/output/mistral_influxdb/readme.rst

 The plug-in accepts the following command line options:

+--cert-path=certificate_path | -c certificate_path
+  The full path to a CA certificate used to sign the certificate of the InfluxDB server.

+--cert-dir=certificate_directory
+  The directory that contains the CA certificate(s) used to sign the certificate of the InfluxDB server

 --database=db-name | -d db-name
    Set the InfluxDB database to be used for storing data.
    Defaults to "mistral".